benrbryant/bryantellius_docs/javascript/ydkjsy/scopes-closures/ch1.md

 Scope determines the visibility of values in our programs.
 They handle where variables are defined, and where they can be accessed.

-JS is classified as an interpreted programming language, yet it closer to compilation when you open the hood of the JS engines.
+JS is classified as an interpreted programming language, yet it's closer to compilation when you open the hood of the JS engines.

 Code Compilation works in three basic ways: